PhotoAtomic/rec-one/README.md

 A self-hosted, mobile-ready progressive web application for capturing and searching personal video diary entries.
 The solution uses Blazor WebAssembly (hosted) with Ahead-of-Time (AOT) compilation and is container-ready for Linux deployments.

+> **Created entirely with Codex guidance:** every source file in this repository was generated or edited through OpenAI's Codex (via prompt engineering and follow-up debugging instructions).
+No manual coding took place beyond supplying prompts and reviewing results, aside from a few inline comments in `appsettings.json` to steer configuration.
+Think of this project as a full demonstration of "vibe coding" an end-to-end app with AI assistance.

 ## Project structure

 ```